pep8speaks-org/pep8speaks/README.md

 ignore:  # Errors and warnings to ignore
     - W391  # This comes up if there's a blank line at end of file
     - E203  # You shouldn't be ignoring this.
 It's for whitespaces before ':'

+scanner:
+    diff_only: False  # If True, errors caused by only the patch are shown
 ```

 The config file is not required for it to work.
 The default settings are shown above in the image.